matthew-tfs/mjcb.io/content/blog/00023-certificate-authority-windows-server-2019-part-1.md

        * **Account lockout duration** - 30 minutes
        * **Reset account lockout counter after** - 30 minutes
 10. Restart the **TFS-ROOT-CA** Server to apply the updated security settings.
-11. **Optional:** Enable BitLocker in order to secure the **TFS-ROOT-CA** Virtual Machine while it is powered off or being stored in another location:
+11. **Optional:** Enable BitLocker in order to secure the **TFS-ROOT-CA** virtual machine while it is powered off or being stored in another location:
     1. Open the **Server Manager** Console (servermanager.exe), click on the **Manage** menu, and click on **Add Roles and Features** to start the installation wizard.
     2. On the **Before You Begin** screen, click the **Next** button to continue.
     3. On the **Installation Type** screen, select the option for **Role-based or feature-based installation** and click the **Next** button to continue.